gaf3/doboto/docs/load_balancer.rst

 Create a new Load Balancer if not already existing
 ----------------------------------------------------------------------------------------------------

-.. method:: do.load_balancer.present(attribs)
+.. method:: do.load_balancer.present(attribs, wait=False, poll=5, timeout=300)

+- attribs

   - *name* - string - A human-readable name for a Load Balancer instance.

   - *algorithm* - string - The load balancing algorithm used to determine which backend Droplet will be selected by a client.
 It must be either "round_robin" or "least_connections".

   - *forwarding_rules* - list - Forwarding Role data structures

   - *health_check* - list - Health check data structures

   - *sticky_sessions* - list - Sticky Session data structures

   - *region* - object - The region where the Load Balancer instance is located.
 When setting a region, the value should be the slug identifier for the region.
 When you query a Load Balancer, an entire region object will be returned.

   - *tag* - string - The name of a Droplet tag corresponding to Droplets assigned to the Load Balancer.

   - *droplet_ids* - array of integers - An array containing the IDs of the Droplets assigned to the Load Balancer.

   - *redirect_http_to_https* - bool - A boolean value indicating whether HTTP requests to the Load Balancer on port 80 will be redirected to HTTPS on port 443.

+- *wait* - boolean - Whether to wait until the droplet is ready

+- *poll* - number - Number of seconds between checks (min 1 sec)

+- *timeout* - number - How many seconds before giving up

 Returns: